Archived

 11 Horror Plays That Will Spook You Silly

-Happy almost Halloween!
-If you’re looking for ways to spook yourself silly over the next couple of weeks, look no further.
-We’ve put together a list of 11 horror plays that will send tingles down your spine.
-So turn down the lights, get cozy, and see if you can make it all the way to lucky number thirteen.
+If you’re in the mood for a good scare, you’re in the right place.
+We’ve put together a list of 11 horror plays that are sure to send tingles down your spine.
+So turn down the lights, get cozy, and try to enjoy these theatrical thrills.

 1. The Crucible by Arthur Miller